truecharts/public/charts/stable/strapi/docs/installation_notes.md

     npm run build
     ```

-- Restart the app afterwards.
+- Restart the app afterward the command is ran successfully.